thespaceofallpotential/common-x--example-1/README.md

 ![](images/example-1--solution-frame.png)

-> Fig x : depicts the correspondence between lower and higher dimensional representations of positive-space; where input-strings are lower-dimensions, and problem-space as the higher-dimensional product; with Ax on top; and Bx down the left
+> Fig x : depicts the correspondence between lower and higher dimensional representations of positive-space; where input-strings are lower-dimensions, and problem-space as the higher-dimensional product; with Ai on top; and Bi down the left

-#### Ax (top)
+#### $Ai$ (top)

 ![](images/example-1--a.png)

-> Fig x : depicts the elements of input-string $Ax$ which correspond with positive-space by orange dots/squares, (with negative-space uncolored)
+> Fig x : depicts the elements of input-string $Ai$ which correspond with positive-space by orange dots/squares, (with negative-space uncolored)

-#### Bx (left)
+#### $Bi$ (left)

 ![](images/example-1--b.png)

-> Fig x : depicts the elements of input-string $Bx$ which correspond with positive-space by orange dots/squares, (with negative-space uncoloured)
+> Fig x : depicts the elements of input-string $Bi$ which correspond with positive-space by orange dots/squares, (with negative-space uncoloured)

 Higher-dimensional spaces are inherently arbitrarily-plural lower-dimensional spaces, and the relationship between dimensions *(/reference-frames)* will form the basis for several generalised methods for *"finding things, in spaces"*.